underscoreDev/imageProcessingAPI/README.md

 npm run build
 ```

-The transpiled code will be available in the `build` folder.
+The transpiled code will be available in a `build` folder.

 #### Testing